-Below is a vital plan template that helps identify priorities, and recovery processes to help your local IT minimal/no damage.
+Below is a vital plan template that helps identify priorities, and recovery processes to help your local IT with minimal/no damage.

 Business Continuity and Disaster Recovery plan.
 Now it is running on autopilot.